First Aid: Exhaust Burn – Identify Severity & Treat Accordingly

 - Follow the same steps found in Third-Degree Burn Treatment.

-Third-Degree Burn Treatment
+Third-Degree Burn First Aid

 You must get medical help immediately in all scenarios.
 If you have a cell phone, contact 911 immediately.
 If not, utilize the steps below, followed by immediate transportation to the nearest medical center.